Every time I share what I’m working on, people comment saying “How did you learn to do that?!” and the truth is….I learn mostly everything online.

 - Lay Your First Row

-Your first and last row need to be installed manually.
-I read a tip to use the straightest plans first, so I made sure to do that.
-Once you have it lined up, nail it to the subfloor from the top of your board.
-Nail every 6 inches into the subfloor.
+Your first and last row need to be installed a little differently because you often can’t fit the flooring nailer against the wall to shoot it.
+Once you have it lined up, nail it to the subfloor from the top of your board closest to the wall as you can, where your baseboard will cover.
+Nail every 12 inches or so through the board and into the subfloor.
+This is called face nailing.

 - Continue Laying Down Boards